w3f/Grants-Program/README.md

 ### Office Hours

-Web3 Foundation Grants Office Hours are a chance to ask the grants team directly questions regarding a specific grant application.
+Web3 Foundation Grants Office Hours are a chance to ask the grants team questions regarding a specific (potential) grant application.
 It offers
-- General guidance regarding the grants program
+- general guidance regarding the grants program,
-- Some quick initial feedback
+- some quick initial feedback and
+- help how to navigate the ecosystem.

+Apply for Office Hours if you
+- need feedback before submitting an application,
+- want to find out what kind of support there might be available or
-- Navigating the ecosystem
+- need help finding the resources you need.

-It’s **not** a chance to pitch your project especially since most of the committee won’t participate in these calls.
-If you are interested in it, apply to the [Web3 Foundation Grants Office Hours :alarm_clock: here]().
+It is **not** a chance to pitch your project, especially since only a small subset of the committee will participate in the call.
+To apply, please fill out the [Office Hours :alarm_clock: form](https://forms.gle/54xkiqU37WwdN9UR6).
+Please be as specific as possible, so we can help you more quickly.
+We will get back to you with follow-up questions or a link for booking a timeslot.

 ## :rocket: Alternative Funding Sources